 If Metzger’s theory is true, the confusion between ligno and libro may have occurred much earlier – early enough to affect some early Latin texts and the Bohairic version.
 All Greek manuscripts of Revelation, however – at least, all Greek manuscripts prior to Erasmus’ printed text – support the reading “tree of life.”

 Some more information about Erasmus’ manuscript of Revelation may be helpful.
-For many years after Erasmus used it, its location was not publicly know, and there was some concern that it had been lost.
+For many years after Erasmus used it, its location was not publicly known, and there was some concern that it had been lost.
 In 1861, however, it turned up, and the scholar who discovered it – Franz Delitsch – wrote a detailed essay (in German) describing its readings, and showing how tightly its contents match up with Erasmus’ compilation, leaving no doubt that it was indeed Codex Reuchlins, the manuscript used by Erasmus.
 It was later given a new identification-number (GA 2814).

 Andreas’ commentary became something of a standard work.
 (Meanwhile the Latin commentary on Revelation by the fourth-century writer Tyconius similarly was widely used, despite Tyconius’ Donatist views.)
 It was often copied with the text of Revelation itself, in a specialized format, which Metzger described in The Text of the New Testament: “He divided the book into twenty-four λόγοι, or discourses, because of the twenty-four elders sitting on thrones about the throne of God (Rev. iv.
 4).
 He further reflected that the nature of each of the twenty-four elders was tripartite (σῶμα, ψυχή, and πνεῦμα), and therefore divided each λόγος into three κεφάλαια, making a total of seventy-two chapters for the entire book.”